Controlling conditional expectations by zero-determinant strategies: Examples: the prisoner's dilemma game

 Similarly, a slightly different memory-$n$ strategy

 is also a memory-$n$ ZD strategy, which unilaterally enforces

 This strategy is also reduced to TFT when $n=1$.
-Because expectation in Eq. (\ref{eq:linear_TFTn2}) is conditional on the states $(1,1)$, $(2,1)$ and $(2,2)$, this strategy may be weak.
+Because expectation in Eq. (\ref{eq:linear_TFTn2}) is conditional on the action profiles $(1,1)$, $(2,1)$ and $(2,2)$, this strategy may be weaker than TFT.
 We can also construct a mixed version of (\ref{eq:TFTn}) and (\ref{eq:TFTn2}) by choosing different $G_m$ for each $m\geq 2$.